-Founded in 1990 by Russell Hoffmann (music director/conductor), Milton Schwartz (concertmaster) and Craig Smith (principal French horn player), the Orchestra offers a selection of classical music repertoire suited to small orchestra.
+Founded in 1990 by Russell Hoffmann, Milton Schwartz.
+M.D. and Craig Smith, the Orchestra offers a selection of classical music repertoire suited to small orchestra.

 The ensemble of professional musicians is joined by local and internationally known soloists to present works from Baroque to Contemporary.

-• Young Musicians Competition encourages students in grades 9—12 to showcase their talents and love of music by giving the winner the opportunity to perform as soloist with the orchestra.
-Details
+- Young Musicians Competition encourages students in grades 9—12 to showcase their talents and love of music by giving the winner the opportunity to perform as soloist with the orchestra.

 To present an intimate and culturally enriching experience of chamber music for audiences of all ages and varying levels of music knowledge.